Menacing/unnamed-extraction-shooter-roguelike/docs/item_system.md

     1. If the item you're creating has custom gameplay elements, extend Item3D with your custom game logic.
 7. Add Model/Mesh to 3D scene.
 8. Add Collider and set collider path in Item3D script
+9. Create an [`ItemMapping`](../resource_access/item_mapping.gd) resource for your item
+   1. This is needed to tie the `Item3D` and `ItemInformation` objects to each other so we don't create a cyclical dependecy, which would cause problems.
+This is read in to the `ItemMappingRepository` to for use by the inventory system.

 ### Getting Item to show in game
 #### Quick and dirty